 - Contribute to studies that evaluate the long-term impact of the scholarship

 Additionally, scholars should accomplish an end-of-award report to help measure the program.
 This info will also be used to publish the applicant’s success story.

-I hope that this article on Vanier scholarships for international students was helpful.
+We hope that this article on Vanier scholarships for international students was helpful.
 Check out the Canada Programs for International Students to learn more information!